-Corequisite: DS501: Analysis of Contemporary Conflict is recommended as a companion course.
+Corequisite: DS501: Analysis of Contemporary Conflict

+is recommended as a companion course.
+Seminar: 3 periods a week (one term)

 DS505 Analysis of Defence Headquarters Issues

 Students survey from a reading package analytical techniques drawing on various disciplines (organizational psychology, sociology, anthropology, and management science) appropriate to research in a complex headquarters environment.
 They then apply an appropriate technique to the study of a professional problem within a defence headquarters or similar organization.
 Students provide an assessment and critique of the utility of various analytical tools for the purposes of the research problem they have chosen.